02 December 2015

 Our bodies have evolved to digest different types of food in different ways, so two separate foods with the same calorie content, will both be processed differently.
 A banana, for example, will be digested differently to a digestive biscuit of roughly the same calorie count, our bodies will produce different amounts of energy from foods with the same calorific content.
 Whilst bananas are good for slow-release energy, a digestive biscuit is more likely to provide a spike in energy, but then a period of low energy, or a ‘slump’ soon after.

-There are a myriad of techy devices out there designed to help you track your health, but it seems the scientific jury is still out on whether these devices are capable of delivering results.
-However, these devices can play an important part in simply making us more aware of our daily calorie intake, and more widely educate to the amount we’re actually consuming.
+There are a myriad of techy devices out there designed to help you track your health, These devices can play an important part in simply making us more aware of our daily calorie intake, and more widely educate to the amount we’re actually consuming.
 The thinking behind these devices is that they will encourage us to make more informed choices about the food we consume.
 The ‘willpower boost’ provided by these devices ultimately depends on the individual users.
 People who are able to harness the information from these devices will no doubt put that data to good use by making healthy lifestyle decisions.

 Not everything that can be counted counts

 Amongst the conflicting studies and calorie information overload, it’s probably best to remember the key to losing weight is pretty simple.
-A saying often attributed to Albert Einstein goes, ‘not everything that can be counted counts’, so the best thing to do, is to take a healthier approach to eating and move more.
-This is the simplest, and best way to diet.
+A saying often attributed to Albert Einstein goes, ‘not everything that can be counted counts’.
+You may only need to take a healthier approach to eating and move more.

 While many of us use the I’ll-get-to-it-tomorrow attitude’, there’s no time like the present to get fit and healthy.
 If you find an app, or a wearable out there that works for you, make the most of the help.
 Use them as an addition to your diet, not the sole focus.
 And remember, it takes roughly sixty days to form new habits, so if you cave in and choose a donut over an apple every once in a while, don’t beat yourself up.
 Variety is, after all, the spice of life, and life should be about more than counting calories.